turbot/steampipe-plugin-docker/docs/index.md

 - `api_version` - API version to use.
 Defaults to `DOCKER_API_VERSION` env var.
 - `cert_path` - Path to a custom TLS certificate.
 Defaults to `DOCKER_CERT_PATH` env var.
 - `tls_verify` - Flag to control TLS verification.
 Defaults to `DOCKER_TLS_VERIFY` env var.

+### Setting up paths

+The argument `paths` in the config is a list of directory paths, a GitHub repository URL, or a S3 URL to search for Dockerfiles.
+Paths may [include wildcards](https://pkg.go.dev/path/filepath#Match) and also support `**` for recursive matching.
+Defaults to the current working directory.

+#### Configuring local file paths

+You can define a list of local directory paths to search for Dockerfiles.
+Paths are resolved relative to the current working directory.
+For example:

+- `*.dockerfile` matches all Dockerfiles in the CWD.
+- `**/*.dockerfile` matches all Dockerfiles in the CWD and all sub-directories.
+- `../*.dockerfile` matches all Dockerfiles in the CWD's parent directory.
+- `Dockerfile.*` matches all Dockerfiles starting with `Dockerfile` in the CWD.
+- `/path/to/dir/*.dockerfile` matches all Dockerfiles in a specific directory.
+For example:
+  - `~/*.dockerfile` matches all Dockerfiles in the home directory.
+  - `~/**/*.dockerfile` matches all Dockerfiles recursively in the home directory.
+- `/path/to/dir/Dockerfile` matches a specific file.

+**NOTE:** If paths includes `*`, all files (including non-Dockerfiles) in the CWD will be matched, which may cause errors if incompatible file types exist.

+#### Configuring GitHub URLs

+You can define a list of URL as input to search for Dockerfiles from a variety of protocols.
+For example:

+- `github.com/komljen/dockerfile-examples//*.dockerfile` matches all top-level Dockerfiles in the specified github repository.
+- `github.com/komljen/dockerfile-examples//**/Dockerfile` matches all Dockerfiles in the specified github repository and all sub-directories.
+- `github.com/komljen/dockerfile-examples?ref=fix_7677//**/Dockerfile` matches all Dockerfiles in the specific tag of github repository.

+If you want to download only a specific subdirectory from a downloaded directory, you can specify a subdirectory after a double-slash (`//`).

+- `github.com/komljen/dockerfile-examples//ghost//Dockerfile` matches all Dockerfiles in the specific folder of a github repository.

+#### Configuring S3 URLs

+You can also pass a S3 bucket URL to search all Dockerfiles stored in the specified S3 bucket.
+For example:

+- `s3::https://demo-integrated-2022.s3.ap-southeast-1.amazonaws.com/Dockerfile` matches all the Dockerfiles recursively.

 ## Get involved